wagtail/wagtail/docs/howto/settings.rst

     url(r'^search/', include(wagtailsearch_urls)),
     url(r'^documents/', include(wagtaildocs_urls)),

-    # Optional urlconf for including your own vanilla Django urls/views
+    # Optional URL for including your own vanilla Django urls/views
     url(r'', include('myapp.urls')),

     # For anything not caught by a more specific rule above, hand over to